What are hemorrhoids?

 What should I do if I notice blood when I go to the bathroom?

 Red blood in your stool or on your toilet paper may be from hemorrhoids, but bleeding from the rectum can also be a sign of serious diseases such as colon and anal cancer.
+If the blood is intermittently present, is associated with a difficult bowel movement, and is only present on the toilet paper, it rarely is due to a serious issue.
+Still, if you notice blood on a number of occasions, you should be evaluated because 1) you should make certain it is not a sign of a serious problem, and 2) if the blood is not from a serious issue, it often can be easily treated.
 Call or book an appointment online with The Sternberg Clinic today to ensure you receive the correct diagnosis and treatment.

 AnoRectal Post Op Instructions